Fukaya categories of blowups: Fukaya categories and quantum cohomology

-denote the union of the moduli spaces of maps of essential map type, whose expected dimension is zero, whose long leaf is labelled $\xx$, and whose boundary insertions are $x_0, x_1, \ldots, x_d$.
-Define a collection of maps
+denote the union of the moduli spaces of closed-open treed disks of essential map types whose expected dimensions are zero, whose {gradient} leaf $T_{e_\black}$ is labelled $\xx$, and whose boundary insertions are $x_0, x_1, \ldots, x_d$.